pldn/LDWizard-old/README.md

 #### Setting a datatype for a column

 The user can set a predicate for each of the other non subject columns.
 The predicate is an IRI and can either be found with the help of autosuggest from the list of standard added in vocabularies, added in vocabularies, or be filled in by the user.
-If no
+If no datatype is set, the LDWizard will default to `xsd:string`

 #### Cleaning values in a column